 - Do not let metal particles enter the NA Unit when preparing the panel. - To conform to UL Type 4X standards, the thickness must be 1.6 to 4.5 mm.
-To conform to UL Type 4X standards, always use the NA5-□□W□□□□-V1 with a High-pressure Waterproof Attachment (PWA).
+To conform to UL Type 4X standards, always use the NA5-\(\subseteq\) W\(\subseteq\) with a High-pressure Waterproof Attachment (PWA).
 If you do not use a PWA, there is a risk of water entry, which may cause severe equipment damage. - Tighten the Mounting Brackets evenly to a torque of between 0.5 and 0.6 N·m to maintain water and dust resistance.
 If the tightening torque exceeds the specified value, or the tightening is not even, deformation of the front panel may occur.
-What is more, make sure the panel is not dirty or warped and that it is strong enough to hold the NA Unit. - As the rubber packing will deteriorate, shrink, or harden depending on the operating environment, periodical inspection is necessary. - When using the NA5-□□W□□□□-V1, to help prevent electrical shock, ground to 100 Ω or less by using dedicated ground wires (with cross-section area of 2 mm2 or larger) and tighten the terminal screw on the protective ground terminal to a torque of 1.0 to 1.2 N·m.
+What is more, make sure the panel is not dirty or warped and that it is strong enough to hold the NA Unit. - As the rubber packing will deteriorate, shrink, or harden depending on the operating environment, periodical inspection is necessary.

-- Completely shield the gap at openings in the control panel or operation panel with a gasket. - Refer to Grounding Methods and Precautions on page 3-19 and wire the functional ground terminal () of the NA-series PT as required.
+- · Completely shield the gap at openings in the control panel or operation panel with a gasket. - Refer to Grounding on page 3-12 and wire the functional ground terminal () of the NA-series PT as required.

 The NA Units comply with shipbuilding standards.
-Refer to Conformance to Shipbuilding Standards on page 23 for information on applicable shipbuilding standards.
+Refer to Conformance to Shipbuilding Standards on page 21 for information on applicable shipbuilding standards.